TechStuffBoy/TechStuffBoy/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi There,

-Thank you so much for checking out my profile.

 I'm a minimalist, committed, **self-taught** developer.
 I am always **passionate** about the technology and the way it helps people solve their problems.

 **What am I good at?**